 Another thing I like to do is to watch videos that help me become more confident on the technical side of things as well as learning how to use social media more effectively.
 I have been watching all of the amazing videos that are available on SkillShare.

 SkillShare offers everything from photography tips, Instagram hacks, how to use Canva, blog marketing, CSS coding, and so much more.
-They have some videos that are free but you can get 3 months of unlimited videos for only $0.99!
+They have some videos that are free but you can get your first month of unlimited videos for free!

 Don’t Let Others Bring You Down